Elon Musk is the World’s Richest Person, and His Compensation Plan is Just Getting Started

 In addition, he does not receive any short-term incentive payments in the form of an annual bonus.
 His compensation is thus entirely in Tesla stock, and the only way for him to receive the stock options granted to him is for the company’s performance level to meet challenging goals.

 In essence, Tesla’s shareholders pay nothing to Elon Musk for the services he provides as the CEO, unless he (and the company) perform extraordinarily well.
+Is there a disparity between CEO pay and company performance?
 When the chairman of Tesla’s compensation committee, Ira Ehrenpreis, was asked about the pay arrangement, he stated, “It’s heads you win, tails you don’t lose,” referring to the alignment of Musk’s compensation with shareholder interests.

 After news broke that Elon Musk was the richest person in the world (at least for a while), he tweeted, “How strange,” and later tweeted, “Well, back to work…” As for what he may do with all of his wealth, Musk has expressed an interest in people someday being able to live on Mars, and has said, “That obviously requires a certain amount of capital.”